Director: Nathan Juran

 During the sequences wherein Penny, Debbie, and Dr. Smith remain trapped inside the magic mirror, a blurring effect serves to accentuate the surreal, dreamlike nature of the pocket dimension—a technique that, when complemented by John Williams’ musical arrangement (originally featured in “My Friend, Mr. Nobody”), delivers a haunting and unforgettable impact.

 When wandering through the “mirror” universe, Dr. Smith rationalizes every bizarre, frightening, and incongruous event from a psychological perspective.
-Though mildly amusing, the antics of Dr. Smith detract, albeit not entirely, from the solemn, thought-provoking message at the heart of this offering.
+Though mildly amusing, the antics of Dr. Smith detract from the solemn, thought-provoking message at the heart of this offering.

 Also worth criticizing is the furry, one-eyed monster that attacks Dr. Smith during the climactic scene, which, despite benefiting from a serious tone, may unintentionally prompt snickering from the audience for obvious reasons.